 As we are still navigating uncertain times, you may be tempted to use prompt 7, the open essay, to write about recent events and how they have most certainly affected your life.
-“How I survived the Covid-19 lockdown” might well be on its way to become a recurring essay topic this coming year.
+“How the COVID-19 Pandemic Impacted Me” might well be on its way to become a recurring essay topic.

 Before you chose this particular subject for your main essay, do ask yourself: What have I lived through that thousands (if not millions) of other high school students around the world have not also gone through?
 What is my angle on this?
 How would choosing this subject help me differentiate myself from others and help reveal my true personality?
 If you are struggling to find satisfying answers to these questions, another topic may be more appropriate.

-Additionally, don’t forget that the Common Application has given you a dedicated space in the ‘Additional Information’ section to talk about your experience.
+Additionally, don’t forget that the Common Application has given you a dedicated space in the ‘Additional Information’ section to talk about your experience with COVID-19 or another recent natural disaster that may have impacted your academic career.
 This should give you ample space to share with us any Covid-19 details that you deem relevant.

 If you are still unsure what to do with your essay, let me refer you to my earlier post about writing a great application essay.
 While written with international candidates in mind, it should prove useful to all who apply to NYU.
 Another great article about strengthening your writing is my colleague David’s post about how to proofread your college essay.